-Report: Officer Dies Following 'Events Stemming from' Capitol Riots
+Update: U.S. Capitol Police Officer Dies from Injuries Sustained in Riot

+A U.S. Capitol Police officer died Thursday night after allegedly being struck in the head by a fire extinguisher during Wednesday’s riots at the Capitol.

+A police statement confirmed the death of Officer Brian D. Sicknick late on Thursday evening after a day of confusion surrounding his wellbeing:

-CNN is reporting that a Capitol Police officer died Thursday following “events stemming from” Wednesday’s Capitol riots.
+An earlier CNN report claimed that the officer died following “events stemming from” Wednesday’s Capitol riots.

 CNN noted the officer “is now the fifth person to die as a result of the day’s violence.”

-Note: This story was edited and updated Friday to include freshly released information